privacybydesign/irma-documentation/yivi-docs/blog/2024-12-12-dec-update/index.md

 As of now the demos page has been updated with the Yivi look and feel.

 ### New email templates
-When users add their email using our [email-issuer](https://email-issuer.staging.yivi.app), they receive an email containing a link they can use to verify their email (are you still following?).
+When users add their email address using our [email-issuer](https://email-issuer.staging.yivi.app), they receive an email containing a link they can use to verify their email (are you still following?).

 This email used to be plain and boring, but not anymore!